alexandre-mouysset/holbertonschool-shell/README.md

 #!/bin/bash
 BEST="School"
 create a new local variable

+#!/bin/bash
+export BEST="School"
+create a new global variable